datatyper/datatyper.github.io/pages/markdown-reference.md

 title: A Complete Guide to Markdown
-subtitle: The Lowdown on Markdown
 summary: Your complete guide to the Markdown language.
-Use it as a reference for your static website or GitHub ReadMe files.
+Use it as a reference for your static website or GitHub README files.
 author: Philip Mannering
 date: 2021-11-23
 status: published
 category: misc
+slug: markdown
 tags: [reference, guide]

 [TOC]